Columns > Published on November 25th, 2022

 The 2019 release of Knives Out (starring Daniel Craig, Ana de Armas, and Chris Evans) brought murder mysteries back into the mainstream.
 It’s now followed by Glass Onion, which sees a tech billionaire invite people to his private Greek island for a murder mystery party.
 Sounds fun, but of course someone dies, and it’s Benoit Blanc’s job to figure out who did it.

 What makes murder mysteries so fun?
-They’re a logic puzzle and a test for your observation skills, making it unbelievably rewarding to watch the plot unfold and the pieces fall into place, finally arriving at a moment of clarity.
+They often bring together engaging and varied character profiles and offer a logic puzzle and a test for your observation skills.
+This makes it unbelievably rewarding to watch the plot unfold and the pieces fall into place, finally arriving at a moment of clarity.
 It’s kind of like playing a game with a gamemaster you know is always one step ahead of you.
 To do that in the company of some great authors, here are seven super-satisfying whodunits you can turn to next.

 1. "And Then There Were None" by Agatha Christie